MoonSeg3R: Monocular Online Zero-Shot Segment Anything in 3D with Reconstructive Foundation Priors: Experiments

 In Tab.~\ref{tab:ablation}, we show the ablated results to validate the effectiveness of each proposed component.
 We use CropFormer to generate VFM masks during testing and report the results on ScanNet200.

 \textbf{Baseline}.
 We first establish a baseline to evaluate the raw power of the foundation model features.
 This baseline computes feature similarity matrices using mask-averaged 2D DINO features ($\mathbf{F}^{2d}$) and 3D geometric CUT3R features ($\mathbf{F}^{3d}$) when associating masks across timesteps.
-As shown in the first row of Tab.~\ref{tab:ablation}, this yields poor performance, indicating the original features are inadequate to associate same-instance masks while separating different ones.
+As shown in the first three rows of Tab.~\ref{tab:ablation}, using either $\mathbf{F}^{2d}$ or $\mathbf{F}^{3d}$ alone yields poor performance as the former lacks 3D grounding while the latter lacks semantic awareness.
+Combining $\mathbf{F}^{2d}$ and $\mathbf{F}^{3d}$ brings marginal improvement, indicating the original features are inadequate to associate same-instance masks while separating different ones.

 \textbf{Query Refinement}.
 We then add our query refinement network $\phi$ and apply $\mathcal{L}_{seg}$ to learn to lift masks into queries in a self-supervised manner.
 The performance is largely boosted by +4.4 on $AP$ and +8.0 on $AP_{50}$, demonstrating that the self-supervised query learning strategy successfully generates a discriminative query prototype for each instance.